LiamBrem/StockView/README.md

-# StockAnalysis
+# StockView
-A program to analyze specific stocks, view their history, and view recommendations on their performances
+A program that displays the graph of a stock that the user picks and the interval they select Made using Flask & MatplotLib

 Functionality (What we want it to do)
 ---